rschmehl/vplot3d/README.md

 - Vectors and arc measures,
 - Annotations.

 Points and arrowheads (for vectors and arc measures) are generated as native SVG markers to facilitate later postprocessing of the diagram in vector drawing tools, like Illustrator and Inkscape.
+For precise positioning of arrowheads, the underlying line or polyline is shortened.
+This algorithm is one of the key contributions of `vplot3d`.

 ## System requirements

 - Matplotlib 3.3.0

-If you want to include Latex code
+Optional

+- Inkscape (to render the generated SVG in the IDE and for Latex postprocessing)
+- pdflatex (for Latex postprocessing, to include annotations and automatically render the Latex code)

 ## Installation